 The 60kg weight saving achieved with this MK2 model plays a big part in the claimed 22% efficiency savings achieved this time round, despite the increases in power delivered beneath the bonnet.
 In fact, the body is the lightest in the competitive field thanks to an intelligent mix of materials and lightweight design.
 It also helps that with a drag coefficient of 0.25, the A5 Coupe is the segment leader with respect to aerodynamics.
-As a result, this base diesel variant in ‘ultra’ form is able to deliver 70.6mpg on the combined cycle and 105g/km of CO2.
+As a result, this 40 TDI diesel variant with s tronic auto transmission is able to deliver 62.8mpg on the WLTP combined cycle and 118g/km of CO2 (NEDC).

 Of course, the driver will have to do his or her part.
 Helping here is the clever ‘Predictive efficiency assist’ system that could potentially improve your fuel economy by as much as 10%.
 It works with the Navigation package and analyses any given route, once set, to decide how the journey could be undertaken more efficiently, taking into account things like the speed limits, traffic signs, bends and roundabouts you’ll be encountering along the way.
 The set-up then offers driving tips that’ll help you achieve that: perhaps, for example, a junction is out of your sight around the next bend and you could take your foot off the accelerator a little earlier.
 Get onto the motorway and with the optional Adaptive Cruise Control system activated, ‘Predictive efficiency assist’ will automatically make all the frugal driving adjustments for you.
 If it knows you’re going to be travelling for a few junctions, it’ll even disengage the engine at cruising speeds for greater efficiency, then re-engage it immediately and almost seamlessly when you either accelerate or brake.